 There are many advantages of home solar energy.
 You can reduce emissions, raise your property values, and save money.
 With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.

-It depends on where you live and what type of panels you're installing.
-Since there's a moderate amount of snowfall in Altoona, your best time to install solar panels is in the spring and fall.
+It depends on your home's location and what type of panels you're installing.
+Since there's a moderate amount of snowfall in Altoona, your best time to get solar is in the spring and fall.

-Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on the rate your utility charges per kilowatt of power, the average sunlight in your area, and their rated capacity.
+Your payback period is the time to achieve an ROI on your solar panels.
+It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 Altoona gets quite a bit of sunlight per day, so an average payback period could last up to 16.4 years per 5 kW of capacity.

 The most common types of home solar panels in Altoona include polycrystalline, thin-film and monocrystalline.
-Monocrystalline panels are balanced and efficient, while polycrystalline and thin-film panels pair good performance with greater upfront value.
-Talk with your local provider about what kinds of solar panels they work with.
+Monocrystalline panels are balanced and efficient, while thin-film and polycrystalline panels pair good performance with greater upfront value.
+Ask your local provider about what kinds of solar panels they work with.

 Solar panels are gaining traction for their high efficiency and low maintenance costs.
 Depending on how much sunlight your property receives, you may find they're the best performing source of renewable energy compared to others.